-The recommendation summarized above was based on the design review packet dated Wednesday, August 04, 2021, the presentation entered into the record Thursday, August 5th and the materials shown and verbally described by the applicant at the Wednesday, August 04, 2021 Design Recommendation meeting, uploaded to the Record on August 10, 2021.
-After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, the four Design Review Board members recommended APPROVAL of the subject design with the following conditions:
+The recommendation summarized above was based on the design review packet dated Wednesday, May 04, 2022, and the materials shown and verbally described by the applicant at the Wednesday, May 04, 2022 Second Design Recommendation meeting.
+After considering the site and context, hearing public comment, reconsidering the previously identified design priorities and reviewing the materials, three of the four Design Review Board members recommended APPROVAL of the subject design and the departure with the following conditions (Two conditions were recommended during the Initial Recommendation meeting by five Board members.
+Three of four Board members recommended to modify Condition #1 in the Final Recommendation meeting.
+The revised Condition #1 is shown below):